nikvdp/zsh-filename-jump/README.md

 # install

 - `go build` (you'll need golang installed)
-- put the new file somewhere on your path (`sudo cp zsh-back-word /usr/local/bin` should do the trick)
+- put the new file somewhere on your path (`sudo cp zsh-filename-jump /usr/local/bin` should do the trick)
 - do a `source zsh/vanilla.zsh` (for best results do this in your zshrc)
   - if you're using [zsh-vi-mode](https://github.com/jeffreytse/zsh-vi-mode) do
     `source zsh/zsh-vi-mode.zsh` instead